-3.1.
-Number of clusters
+4.1.
+Number of clusters k

-In determining the number of clusters k, a range of values were investigated.
-For each k, the k-means clustering algorithm was run 50 times.
+A range of values were investigated in finding the most appropriate k value.
+For each candidate k value, the k-means clustering algorithm was run 50 times.
 The best solution with the least sum of distances (Equation 1) was taken as the final solution for that particular k.
 Finally, the average silhouette index S(k) was used in assessing the cluster validity with different k.
-The average silhouette index with a range of k is shown in Figure 5.
+The average silhouette index with a range of k is shown in Figure 3.
 It can be seen that S(k) increases monotonically in the range k = 2, ...8.
 Consider the small size of the data set, dividing the data into as many as 8 clusters would mean that each cluster would contain a few data.
 The monotonic increase in S(k) in this scenario was thought to be due to the classes in the data are not well separated.
-Figure 5 also shows that there are two regions where the increase of S(k) is small.
+Figure 3 also shows that there are two regions where the increase of S(k) is small.
 The two regions are from k = 2 to k = 3, and from k = 6 to k = 7.
 The small increase in S(k) indicates that the clusters are fairly stable.
 Due to the small number of samples in this study, the region with a smaller k, that is, k = 2 was taken as the optimal number of clusters.

-Figure 5.
+Figure 3.
 Plot of the average silhouette index S(k) for k = 2, 3, ..., 8.

-3.2.
-Classification results
+4.2.
+Classification using k-means clustering